jackyhuynh/MyDevKB/documents/testing-software-document/testing-techniques.md

 ## Abstract:

 - The paper is basic introduction to different software testing methodologies.
-Majority of the code is is from other researcher (some was written by myself)
+Majority of the code is from other researcher (some was written by myself)
 - Paper is written using PyCharm in markdown style and render by [md2pdf](https://md2pdf.netlify.app/)

 <hr>

 ## 1. Automation Testing:
 ### A. Introduction:
-- Using a set of commands that enable the system to continuous test the target system with the ability to record the result
+- Using a set of commands that enable the system to automatic and continuous test the target system with the ability to record the result.

 ### B. Example/Explain:
 #### Automate UI testing with PyAutoGUI in Python: